 I’m Aaron Mavrinac, responsible for Logick Workshop’s product creation, hardware design, and software development.

 I have had a life-long interest in computers and electronics.
 While I have a healthy appreciation for academic rigour – I completed a Ph.D. in electrical and computer engineering at the University of Windsor in 2012, and have taught several undergraduate courses there – a less principled hacking and tinkering approach has, for many topics, been my most productive route to understanding.

 Before and during graduate school, I spent several years working on industrial controls, robotics, and inspection systems in the automotive manufacturing industry.
 After completing my Ph.D.
 I moved into autonomous robotics, working on self-driving vehicles with Bosch and, more recently, OTTO Motors.

 In parallel, I’ve contributed to open-source projects big and small, and mentored for Google Summer of Code for a few years.
-I had a hand in founding Windsor’s hackerspace, Hackforge, and currently sit on its board (and sometimes at its workbenches).
+I had a hand in founding Windsor’s hackerspace, Hackforge, and keep active in the local technology community.